 Designed for both engineers and managers, an advanced degree in systems engineering will prepare you for the next stage of your career.

-The Master of Systems Engineering at Embry-Riddle Worldwide offers a technical track — focused on system design, analysis, and implementation — and an engineering management track — covering organization, process, and management.
+The Master of Systems Engineering at Embry-Riddle Worldwide and the Master of Science in Systems Engineering at the Daytona Beach Campus both offer a technical track — focused on system design, analysis, and implementation — and an engineering management track — covering organization, process, and management.

 With two tracks to choose from, this program will complement your professional experience with the confidence and skills needed to successfully lead complex engineering projects.